ZackChOfficial/ZackChOfficial/README.md

 ## Hi 👋
 ---

-My name is zack and I’m a full-stack software engineer, js enthusiast, and a 1337 student(42 Network).
+My name is zakaria  and I’m a full-stack software engineer, js enthusiast, and a 1337 student(42 Network).
 Passionate about building things from the ground up and learning new stuff.

 ---